Hershey Felder: In a Category All His Own

 In this production she was playing his wife before an injury in the cast moved her into the pivotal role of the Conjur Woman.
 “There she was, already in the company and let me just say JLW is as fierce as fuck.”

-The Fierce Ms. Warren also says she is “thrilled to be part of the birthing process creating a new musical again.”
+The fierce Ms. Warren also says she is “thrilled to be part of the birthing process creating a new musical again.”

 This remarkably talented group of artists, linked together to spark this bold new take on Dark of the Moon into life by tapping into the sheer wonder of their communal energy and devotion to the material, all seem to have one thing in common: a passionate appreciation for the adventure.
 This phenomenon is obviously foremost of the minds of everyone involved.